FRIENDSHIP

 Play the FACEOFF game.
 Sit in the food court of

-your child goes through to highlight how facial expression and body language shows how a person feels.
+your child goes through to highlight how facial expressions and body language show how a person feels.
 Parent: “I can tell by the expression on your face and how you are slouching in

 the chair that you have had a bad day.”